pseudo-su/php-async-comparison/README.md

 # PHP Async Comparison

-The goal of this project is to explore different async runtimes and framework combinations in PHP with example projects.
+This project is to explore different async runtimes and framework combinations in PHP with example projects.

 ## Goals

-The Goal is to implement a standard set of features/functionality in various different runtime+framework combinations to compare the implementations.
+The aim is to implement a standard set of features/functionality in various different runtime+framework combinations to compare the implementations.

 Features: